Highly Cited Researchers: Methodology

 As of their 2022 list, Clarivate uses "performance statistics" from data in the Web of Science.
 There are 21 specific fields, and one for interdisciplinary science—Clarivate creates a list of papers that are in the top 1% most highly cited in their field, (Note: Excluding retracted papers and those with more than 30 authors and/or explicit group authorship.) and admission to the HCR list is based on an author's number of papers in the top 1%.

 The resulting list of highly cited researchers can be manipulated by citation cartels.
 After it was found that obscure researchers had displaced eminent mathematicians in the list, Clarivate had to remove the whole field of mathematics from the list in 2023.
+The mathematics category was reintroduced in 2025 after Clarivate revised its methodology to better filter out hyper-prolific researchers whose citations exaggerate their influence.

 Prestige

-Many institutions post a press release, blog post, or news story upon a faculty member being recognized in the program.
+Many institutions in the US post a press release, blog post, or news story upon a faculty member being recognized in the program.
 (Note: See, for example: